nixe64/Home-Assistant-Blueprint/docs/Development.en.md

 There you can enter your second personal access token.
 At ``Name`` you have to enter the name **GITGUARDIAN_API_KEY** and for ``Value`` your token.
 Done!

-Finally you have to activate GitGuardian as a GitHub app (you can find it under under your account settings / Applications).
+Finally you have to activate GitGuardian as a GitHub App (you can find it under your GitHub account settings / Applications).
 However, the process must be **initiated on GitGuardian**.
 To do this, go to [Dashboard][gg-dash] and click on ``INTEGRATIONS``.
 Under *VCS Integrations* you will find GitHub and there you just need to and there you have to press the ``Install`` button and make the